 - Work independently or in groups on projects related to new technology or upgrades of existing technology

 - Interact with vendors, government agencies and professional organizations

 - Prepare for board certification through practice and mentoring

 The 15 modules that residents complete include eight modules designed to fit into three-month rotations.
 During these rotations, the resident concentrates in-depth on a particular topic.
 Each rotation's topic builds on the previous rotation topic.
 The resident is advised by a physicist who has a depth of knowledge specific to the topic at hand.

 Mayo School of Health Sciences uses these evaluative tools:

-- Oral examination in the style of The American Board of Radiology
+- Annual oral examination in the style of the American Board of Radiology

 - Demonstration of skills